-Love it or hate it, this small street is full of things to do, so here are some of the things you will either love to do or challenge yourself to do.
+Love it or hate it, you’ll never wonder what to do on Khaosan Road.
+Here are some of the things you will either love to do or challenge yourself to do in this buzzing street.

-If you’re up for partying all night long, I highly recommend staying in a hotel right on Khao San Road or at least in the Khao San area so you can take breaks through the night and have an easy, safe return to your hotel once your tired, waster, or whatever in between.
-I recommend checking TripAdvisor for reviews on the best hotels in Khao San Road and their latest deals.
+If you’re up for partying all night long, I highly recommend staying in a hotel right on Khao San Road or at least in the Khao San area so you can take breaks through the night and have an easy, safe return to your hotel once you’re tired, waster, or whatever in between.

 3. Eat Bugs!